Maths1723/Amazon_Review_DB/README.md

         ```bash
         python scripts/eda_script.py
         ```
-    * The script will generate several `.html` files (for interactive Plotly charts) and display Matplotlib plots (for box plots and word clouds) in your environment's default plot viewer.
+    * The script will generate several `.html` files (for interactive Plotly charts) and `.png` files (for static Matplotlib plots like box plots and word clouds) within the `outputs/` directory.
     * **To view the interactive plots**, open the generated `.html` files in your web browser (e.g., `outputs/overall_rating_distribution.html`).
 5.  **Configure LLM:**
     * If using local LLMs, ensure you have the models downloaded and configured as per the `ai_agent.py` script's instructions.